Skip to main content Skip to main navigation Skip to search

 Where to look

-It can arrive in Australia on goods, vessels, mail or personal items, particularly in the warmer months.
-People living near ports or working with cargo will often be the first to spot it.
+They can arrive in Australia on goods, vessels, mail or personal items, particularly in the warmer months.
+People living near ports or working with cargo will often be the first to spot them.

 Check your luggage and mail

-Recently travelled from East Asia, North America or Europe?
+Recently travelled from East Asia, North America, South America or Europe?
 Check your luggage and belongings for hitchhikers.

 Open luggage and mail from overseas in an enclosed space to help you contain any hitchhiking pests.